 This changed about 250,000 of the 16 million lines in the file, but even a 1.5% change in data spread out through the whole file will greatly contribute to the number of blobs restic has to store for the change.

-But a fresh backup doesn’t shrink the Object Storage size.
-Obviously one of the big reasons to have backups is to be able to recover from accidental (or malicious) deletion of data.
+But a fresh backup doesn't shrink the Object Storage size.
+Obviously, one of the big reasons to have backups is to recover from accidental (or malicious) deletion of data.

-We can manually ‘forget’ a snapshot and ‘prune’ the data associated with it.
-This is a snapshot that had one of the versions of the 1.1GB file.
+We can manually 'forget' a snapshot and 'prune' the data associated with it.
+For example, this is a snapshot that had one of the versions of the 1.1GB file.